-Noise controls will need to be added to the design of Option 2 such that the project's total noise emissions meet the strictest criteria of the three guidelines, the NY Administrative Code (Code).
+Noise controls will need to be added to the design of the Option 3A such that the project's total noise emissions meet the strictest criteria of the three guidelines, the NY Administrative Code (Code).
 The Code limits the station's sound levels experienced at the property line of other ambient noise quality zones (that is, noise sensitive receptors).
 N-1 zones are the quietest noise quality zones usually consisting of low-density residential areas, and are designated as land-use zones R-1, R-2, and R-3.
 N-2 zones are higher density residential areas designated as land-use zones R-4 though R-10.
 N-3 zones are commercial and manufacturing land-use zones.
-The Code limits the noise from the HA Station at the noise quality zone property lines to a maximum sound level (measured as a one-hour L{eq}) accordingly:
+The Code limits the noise from the HA Station at the noise quality zone property lines to a maximum sound level (measured as a one-hour $L{eq}$ ) accordingly:

-Ν I-1 1 N -2
+N-1/N-2

-N-1 Zones N-2 Zones Zones ^a N-3 Zones
+N-1 Zones N-2 Zones Zones a N-3 Zones

 Day-time 60 dBA 65 dBA 55 dBA 70 dBA

 Night-time 50 dBA 55 dBA 45 dBA 70 dBA

-^a Applies to N-1 and N-2 zones if the existing sound levels are less than 55 dBA.
+&lt;sup>a Applies to N-1 and N-2 zones if the existing sound levels are less than 55 dBA.
 This applies to new sources only; existing noise sources are exempt from this additional requirement.

 The foregoing discussions on noise assessments in this report will assume that N-1 and N-2 zones adjacent to the HA Station have existing sound levels less than 55 dBA.
-(This assumption would be confirmed through the conduct of background noise measurements if Option 2 is selected).
-Therefore, since the Option 2 boilers being evaluated will be considered as new noise sources, the assessments will discuss the probable level of noise controls needed for the new boiler to achieve a night time noise limit of 45 dBA at the nearest residential zone (N-1 and N-2).
+(This assumption would be confirmed through the conduct of background noise measurements if Option 3A is selected).
+Therefore, since the Option 3A Boiler 100 / new boilers being evaluated will be considered as new noise sources, the assessments will discuss the probable level of noise controls needed for Boiler 100 / new boilers to achieve a night time noise limit of 45 dBA at the nearest residential zone (N-1 and N-2).
 The 70 dBA requirement at the nearest commercial or manufacturing property (N-3) also needs to be satisfied.
-Note that portions of the HA Station that will not be modified may still influence compliance with the Code by contributing additional noise, and a station-wide noise assessment will need to be undertaken if Option 2 is selected.
+Note that portions of the HA Station that will not be modified may still influence compliance with the Code by contributing additional noise, and a station-wide noise assessment will need to be undertaken if Option 3A is selected

-6.4.3.2 Receptors and Assessment Criteria
+7.5.3.2 Receptors and Assessment Criteria

-As previously discussed, noise generated from the operations of the new equipment at the Hudson Avenue Station will need to be less than 45 dBA at the nearest residentially zoned (noise quality zones N-1 or N-2 zone) property line or 70 dBA at the nearest commercial or manufacturing zone (noise quality zone N-3) property line.
-The following summarizes the distances from the east end of the LP Boilerhouse (where the Option 2 repowering would occur) to the nearest noise quality zones:
+As previously discussed, noise generated from the operations of the new equipment at the HA Station will need to be less than 45 dBA at the nearest residentially zoned (noise quality zones N-1 or N-2 zone) property line or 70 dBA at the nearest commercial or manufacturing zone (noise quality zone N-3) property line.
+The following summarizes the nearest distances to where the Option 3A repowering would occur: the new boilerhouse (nearest the Zone N-2) and Boiler 100 boilerhouse (nearest Zone N-3 receptors):

 Zone Location Distance N-2 Southeast block of Hudson & Plymouth Aves.
-520 ft N-3 Southwest block of John St. & Hudson Ave.
-270 ft
+120 ft N-3 Southwest block of John St. & Hudson Ave.
+220 ft

-Note that there are no N-1 zones in the vicinity of this station.
+Note that there are no N-1 zones in the vicinity of this Station.
 Based on normal sound propagation over distances, the 45 dBA at the N-2 zone will be the limiting requirement.
-That is, if the Project meets the 45 dBA at 520 feet requirement, it will also meet the 70 dBA at 270 feet, but not visa versa.
+That is, if the Project meets the 45 dBA at 120 feet requirement, it will also meet the 70 dBA at 220 feet, but not visa versa.

-6.4.3.3 Noise Sources Option 2
+7.5.3.3 Noise Sources Option 3A